Isuzu Trooper: First generation (1981)

 The first-generation Trooper, introduced in September 1981, was available as a three-door wagon or a soft top with independent front suspension.
 The soft-top model sold slowly and did not last long.
-In the Japanese market, the car was originally introduced as the "Isuzu Rodeo Bighorn", but the "Rodeo" part of the name was soon dropped.
-Early engines included a 1.95-liter gasoline and a 73 PS 2.2-liter diesel, lightly powered even by early-1980s standards for the vehicle's 3700 lb empty weight.
+In the Japanese market, the car was originally introduced as the "Isuzu Rodeo Bighorn", but the "Rodeo" part of the name was dropped in January 1984.
+Early engines included a 1.95-liter gasoline and a 73 PS 2.2-liter diesel, underpowered even by early-1980s standards for the vehicle's 3700 lb empty weight.
 The four-wheel-drive system was engaged by operating a three-position shifter adjacent to the transmission shifter.
 Both Aisin manual-locking and Isuzu's own auto-locking hubs were employed.

 In 1983, Isuzu introduced the five-door version and the 4ZD1 four-cylinder engine 97 PS 2.3-liter petrol engine.
 Apart from higher power, changes to the previous engine included a Kevlar timing belt replacing the previous chain, and a larger two-barrel carburetor.
-Also available only for 1986 in the US was the 87 PS 2.2-liter C223T turbocharged diesel engine, using a Garrett turbocharger.
-It was not a popular option, and Isuzu North America changed to the larger 4ZE1 four-cylinder petrol unit for 1988, then used the standard 2.8-liter GM V6 for 1989 until their own new V6 engines could be manufactured.
+Also available only for 1986 in the US was the 87 PS 2.2-liter C223T turbocharged diesel engine which had been introduced to Japan in January 1984, using a Garrett turbocharger.
+It was not a popular option, and Isuzu North America changed to the larger 4ZE1 four-cylinder petrol unit for 1988, and then used the standard 2.8-liter GM V6 for 1989 until their own new V6 engines could enter production.